CoenBuller/Home_Assistent/README.md

-# Wake-word-detector
+# Home_Assistent
-This repository contains all the code and for a wake word detector
+This repository contains all the code for a home assistent